YohanLB09/osticket-prereqs-installation/README.md

 <h2>Description</h2>
-Project consists of setting up all the prerequisites and installing osTicket from scratch.
-This was done on a Windows 10 Virtual Machine I created in Azure. osTicket is a widely used and trusted open source Help Desk ticketing system.
-This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.<br/>
+In this guided lab, we will setup an osTicket system from scratch via a Windows 10 Virtual Machine created in Azure.<br/>
 <br/>

 You can find all the necessary installation files used in this project [here.](https://drive.google.com/drive/u/1/folders/1APMfNyfNzcxZC6EzdaNfdZsUwxWYChf6)